How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - May require refund if circumstances aren't suitable

-- May not be suitable for complex medical situations
+- May not be suitable for complex medical situations requiring physical examination

-Route 3: Private GP Clinics and Travel Clinics
+Route 3: Private Clinics (Clínicas Privadas)

 How it works: